OctopusDeploy/blog/blog/2023-12/using-azure-app-config-with-octopus/index.md

 > By default, requests can be authenticated with either Microsoft Entra credentials, or by using an access key.
 Of these two types of authentication schemes, Microsoft Entra ID provides superior security and ease of use over access keys, and is recommended by Microsoft.

-In Octopus, authentication with an Azure App Configuration store can be achieved with an [Azure Account](https://octopus.com/docs/infrastructure/accounts/azure), using a service principal.
+In Octopus, authentication with an Azure App Configuration instance can be achieved with an [Azure Account](https://octopus.com/docs/infrastructure/accounts/azure), using a service principal.

 :::hint
 In addition to accessing resources in Azure, your service principal may need further permissions configured to access and retrieve values stored in Azure App Configuration.
 To learn more, read the [Enable access using Microsoft Entra ID guide](https://learn.microsoft.com/en-us/azure/azure-app-configuration/concept-enable-rbac) on how to provide access to an App Configuration instance.